 where $F: \mathbb{R}^d \to \mathbb{R}$ is an objective function.
-A common setting in mathematical statistics and machine learning is that $F$ is a weighted sum of loss functions
+A common case in mathematical statistics and machine learning is the empirical risk minimization setting, where $F$ is a weighted sum of loss functions:

+with $f_i(q) = \ell(h(x_i,q),y_i)$.
 Here, $\{(x_i,y_i)\}_{i=1}^N$ is an underlying data set of feature-label pairs in the feature-label space $\mathcal{X}\times \mathcal{Y}$, $h(q,\cdot)$ is a model with model parameters $q$ such as a neural network or a regression function, and $\ell$ is a loss function.
-A common approach within the machine learning community for solving problems of the type \eqref{problem:objective_function} is to employ \emph{stochastic gradient descent} (SGD) \citep{robbins_monro_1951}.
-The solution to \eqref{problem:objective_function} is approximated iteratively with a stochastic approximation to the gradient of \eqref{eq:F_sum}:
+A common approach within the machine learning community for solving problems of the type given by (\ref{problem:objective_function}) is to employ \emph{stochastic gradient descent} (SGD) \citep{robbins_monro_1951}.
+A solution $q_*$ to (\ref{problem:objective_function}) is approximated iteratively by $q_k$, $k = 1, 2, \ldots$, via